-Hiro Matsuda is hailed as the man who broke Hulk Hogan’s leg the first time he stepped into the ring.
-That is according to Hulk Hogan, anyway.
-Matsuda was a tough-as-nails wrestler, trainer, and gatekeeper of the sport who would weed out people he felt didn’t deserve to be in the business.
-And according to his peers, he was one of the finest men that ever lived.
-His journey in life was not an easy one, but his path to success in wrestling sure as hell is one fascinating story.
-And about humbling a young Hulk Hogan, we dive into this, too!
+Hiro Matsuda was a tough-as-nails wrestler, trainer and hailed as the man who broke Hulk Hogan’s leg the first time he stepped into the ring.
+According to Hogan, anyway!
+His journey was difficult, but his path to success is fascinating.
+And about humbling a young Hulk Hogan?
+We dive into this, too!

-Editor’s update (August 15, 2019): After reading this story, the family of Hiro Matsuda (Yasuhiro Kojima) privately reached out to us and answered some questions that have been left to fan interpretation in the endless lore that is professional wrestling.
-20 years after we lost Matsuda, we are provided with some closure.
+* After reading this article, Hiro Matsuda’s family privately reached out to us and answered some questions left to fan interpretation in the endless lore that is professional wrestling.
+20+ years after we lost Matsuda, we are provided with some closure.
 Read through to the end of this article to read this update.

 Hulk Hogan decided to take a shot at wrestling even though he was part of a band and going to college at the time.

 Watch early footage from 1977 of Hulk Hogan training to become a wrestler: